IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

    Outer foo() function call.

-It means, that first inner foo function was called, then the outer foo function.
+This means that the inner foo function was called first, followed by the outer foo function.